Ain't No Way

 "Ain't No Way" is a song written by singer-songwriter Carolyn Franklin and sung by her elder sister Aretha Franklin as the B-side to her 1968 hit, "(Sweet Sweet Baby) Since You've Been Gone".

 This song should not be confused with a different song of the same title, recorded by Aretha Franklin on her 2003 CD So Damn Happy: "Ain't No Way" by Barry J. Eastmond and Gordon Chambers.

 History

-Written by Carolyn Franklin, her sister Aretha recorded the song and released it on her acclaimed Lady Soul album.
+Written by Carolyn Franklin, the song was recorded by her sister Aretha and featured on her acclaimed 1968 Lady Soul album.
 Released as the B-side of her top-five hit single, "(Sweet Sweet Baby) Since You've Been Gone", the song peaked at number 16 on the Billboard Hot 100 and number 9 on the Hot R&B Singles Chart in 1968.
 Carolyn and members of the Sweet Inspirations performed backing vocals on the track.
 The Sweet Inspirations' founder Cissy Houston showcased her operatic upper range during Franklin's bridges and the ending of the track.